 Priyanka Chopra Jonas is one of our go-to sources for hair inspiration with her back-to-back gorgeous styles.
 The middle part allows hair to fall organically, framing her face and creating symmetry.
 Her subtle wave and chopped ends lend body and movement to her thick tresses.

-If you were blessed with thick, wavy hair, a shorter bob is a great choice.
-Alice Eve's blonde waves are gorgeous and this particular length is just long enough to keep her thicker hair tamed down.
+A shorter bob is a great choice for thick, wavy hair.
+Brandy's retro waves are gorgeous, and this particular length is just long enough to keep her thicker hair from bowing outward.
 Any shorter and you would be risking the pouf effect that comes with thick, short hair.

-"The shoulder length with long layers give Rosie Huntington-Whiteley's hair body without making it look thin," says Saviano.
+This shoulder length cut with long layers gives La La Anthony's hair body without making it look thin.
 "Long bangs incorporated into the short layers give this mid-length a lot of movement while flattering her face shape.
-It’s a very versatile cut and can be done wavy or straight."
+It’s a very versatile cut and can be done wavy or straight," says Saviano.

-Gillen agrees: "So classic and so timeless.
-This is the way to go if you want to look back at your pictures and love your hair through the decades.
-It's perfect for medium to thick hair that doesn’t have a ton of natural texture.
-Use a generous amount of Sachajuan Root Lift ($32) from roots to ends, blow-dry with a round brush, and twist the brush as you dry your hair.
+Gillen recommends using a generous amount of Sachajuan Root Lift ($32) from roots to ends, blow-dry with a round brush, and twist the brush as you dry your hair.

-Thandie Newton embraces her hair's natural texture in this explosion of curly volume.
-Enhance your curls and eliminate frizz by using a curl cream to style, define, and moisturize your strands.
+Thandie Newton embraces her hair's natural texture in this explosion of lush, curly volume.
+Enhance your curls and eliminate frayed hair cuticles by using a curl cream to style, define, and moisturize your strands.

 When Kim Kardashian cut her hair from long to shoulder-length, everyone went crazy.
 What really sets this style off is "Texture, texture, texture," says Saviano.
-This look is "Another version for super thick hair, textured at the bottom to give a non-blunt look that’s soft and stylish.
-It can be ironed straight or curled very loosely with a curling iron for a wavy look," he says.
-Plus, remember to finish with a texturizing spray.
+He explains that this style is "another version for super thick hair, textured at the bottom to give a non-blunt look that’s soft and stylish.
+It can be ironed straight or curled very loosely with a curling iron for a wavy look."
+Finish with a texturizing spray for extra volume.

 Reese Witherspoon's heart-shaped face is perfect for this cut.
 Since the curls begin along the jawline, it slims down the wider part of her face.
 This is a look that you can wear to the office or for a night out.

-Gillen encourages you to "Have some fun with this asymmetrical lob and curl it for a new twist on a '70s classic.
-Sachajuan's Finish Cream ($29) is a great way to get shiny, silky curls that won’t frizz."
+"Have some fun with this asymmetrical lob and curl it for a new twist on a '70s classic," encourages Gillen.
+He adds that a finishing cream is a great way to get shiny, silky curls that won’t frizz out.

 When commenting on Jennifer Lawrence's piecey fringe lob, Gillen notes, "These disconnected chunky layers that define the jawline are a hot number right now.
 A center part is a must, as is a light round brush blowout using a styling mousse."

-Jennifer Aniston's long, layers beautifully complement her oval face.
-To get the look, "Try a few more layers starting around your upper lip and gently layered all the way to the ends," says Gillen.
+Jennifer Aniston's long layers beautifully complement her oval face.
+To get the look, Gillen suggests trying a few more layers starting around your upper lip and gently layering all the way to the ends.

-Saviano says, "Jaime Pressly's bangs and face-framing layers are ideal for shoulder length, fine hair, and give this style edge without compromising hair's natural texture by making it either too flat or thin-looking.
-To get this look, it's important to use a volumizing spray at the root before blow-dry/styling and then a mist of hair spray to finish for hold and shine."
+Saviano says, "Jaime Pressly's bangs and face-framing layers are ideal for shoulder-length, fine hair, and give this style edge without compromising hair's natural texture by making it either too flat or thin-looking."
+To get this look, he says that it's important to use a volumizing spray at the root before blow-drying/styling.
+To finish, mist with hairspray for hold and shine.

 January Jones's lob with curtain bangs is "always a great option to open up your face a little bit more," says Gillen.
-He recommends wearing this lob wavy and especially if you've got thick hair.
-When it comes to product, "Use Sachajuan's Hair Powder ($42) on dry hair to shape and style throughout the day," he adds.
+He recommends wearing this lob wavy, especially if you've got thick hair.

-This medium-length shag on Laura Harrier is sexy casual.
-Use a shine-inducing spray to get her glossy tresses.
+This medium-length shag on Laura Harrier is equal parts sultry and casual.
+Use a shine-inducing spray to duplicate her glossy style.

-Emma Stone's long blunt lob with side swooped fringe is très chic.
-Gillen says it's "Perfect to soften a square face shape."
-He instructs to blow-dry with a round brush and Sachajuan's Volume Cream ($32) "for a soft, natural polished look."
+Emma Stone's long blunt lob with side-swooped fringe is très chic.
+Gillen notes that this style is perfect to soften a square face shape."
+He instructs to blow-dry with a round brush and Sachajuan's Volume Cream ($35) "for a soft, natural, polished look."

-Heidi Klum "Keeps the lob fresh with this chunky layered technique’s—read: tapered with shattered ends—that modernizes how the hair hangs at the perimeter.
-Style with Sachajuan's Hair Wax ($28) for shine and separation," says Gillen.
+According to Gillen, Lauren London "keeps the lob fresh with this chunky, layered technique—read: tapered with shattered ends—that modernizes how the hair hangs at the perimeter."

-Choppy ends are in.
-It's a trend that is not going away and a fantastic, quick way to freshen up your look.
-Ashley Olsen has a great chop that is somewhere between a long bob and a shag.
-It's sweet and sexy and really works with her bold blonde highlights.
+Choppy ends are always in and a great way to freshen up your look.
+Here, Ashley Olsen has an unfussy chop that sits between a long bob and a shag.